Tips For Selling Your Motorcycle

 Meeting Potential Buyers

 Do not disclose your home address or the location where the motorcycle is stored when advertising.
 Take pictures of the motorcycle at a public location.
-If a potential buyer wants to see the bike, meet in a neutral location.
-There have been a number of instances of theft when a bike was up for sale with the address listed in the ad or a potential “buyer” came to the home but did not purchase the motorcycle.
-Although there is no way to be sure the two were related, it is better to be on the safe side.
+If a potential buyer wants to see the bike, meet in a neutral, public location.
+It wouldn’t hurt to bring others with you too!

 Test Rides

-If you’re allowing someone to test-ride the bike, verify that he or she is qualified, experienced enough to handle the ride and has the proper credentials, including a motorcycle license/endorsement.
-Make certain anyone test-riding your motorcycle is wearing a DOT approved helmet (where required by law) and proper safety apparel.
+If you’re allowing someone to test-ride the bike, verify that they are qualified, experienced enough to handle the ride and have the proper credentials, including a motorcycle license/endorsement.
+Make certain anyone test-riding your motorcycle is wearing a DOT- approved helmet (where required by law) and proper safety apparel.
 Also, you could ask for the down payment as collateral before they test ride the motorcycle.

 Selling on Consignment